The Dirichlet Problem for the Laplacian in Lipschitz Domains Revisited: Introduction and main results

 iv) For any $g\in H^{1}(\Gamma)$, the problem $(\mathscr{L}_D^H)$ has a unique solution $u\in H^{3/2}(\Omega)$.
 Moreover $\sqrt \varrho \, \nabla^2 u \in {\textit{\textbf L}}^2(\Omega)$ and there exists a constant $C(\Omega)$ such that :

 The solution $u$ satisfies also the following property: for any positive integer $k$

 \end{theorem}

-\begin{remark}\upshape i) In addition to the existence and uniqueness result given in Point i) above, the sense of the boundary condition $u = g$ is as usual for boundary value problems the one given by the trace $L^2(\Gamma)$ (see Remark \ref{remrelevbis}, Point iv) and not in the non-tangential sense as it has been found in the literature since the 80s.\\ ii) From Theorem \ref{IsoDeltaH3/2H1/21} and Point i) above, we deduce the following characterization: let $u\in H^{1/2}(\Omega)$, then
+\begin{remark}\upshape i) In addition to the existence and uniqueness result given in Point i) above, the sense of the boundary condition $u = g$ is as usual for boundary value problems the one given by the trace $L^2(\Gamma)$ (see Remark \ref{remrelevbis}, Point iv)) and not in the non-tangential sense as it has been found in the literature since the 80s (see further comments in Section \ref{SectionDPL}).\\ ii) From Theorem \ref{IsoDeltaH3/2H1/21} and Point i) above, we deduce the following characterization of $H^{1/2}_{00}(\Omega)$ as follows: let $u\in H^{1/2}(\Omega)$, then

 With this characterization, we can also get the following: let $u\in H^{3/2}_0(\Omega)$, then